wso2/docs-choreo-dev/en/docs/develop/api-policies/policies.md

 ## Monitoring and troubleshooting the deployment

-You can check logs at each stage of the deployment in the console that opens on the right of the page.
+You can check logs at certain stages of the deployment in the console that opens on the right of the page.
 To open this console, click on a build from the **Build and Deployment History** in the **Build Area**.

 #### Code Generation